 If you participate in RAYSIP, you may make pre-tax, after-tax and/or Roth 401(k) contributions.
-The benefits you receive are determined by the amounts you contribute and any investment gains or losses less plan fees charged to your account.
+The company will provide eligible participants with any applicable matching contributions and/or contributions from the SLRC program according to the terms of the plan document.
+If applicable, the benefits you receive are determined by the amounts you and the company contribute and any investment gains or losses less plan fees charged to your account.
 For a more detailed summary of RAYSIP features, see the RAYSIP section of this handbook.